Create a call queue

 Microsoft Teams Android app

 Call queues that are assigned a direct routing number don't support Skype for Business clients, Lync clients, or Skype for Business IP Phones as agents.
+The Teams client is only supported with a co-existence mode of Teams Only.

 Call queue cmdlets